 The Importance of International Health Insurance While You Are Abroad

-Expat Financial offers several different international health insurance plans for expatriates of any nationality across the world.
+Expat Financial offers several different international health insurance plans for expatriates of any nationality.
 We also offer excellent service before and after you purchase your international health insurance plan.
 We also offer group plans for multinational firms that have excellent coverage & wellness programs for your employees along with great rates.
 If you have questions about our international medical insurance plans or you want to discuss your unique needs and produce a customized expat quote, please contact us or complete the quote form.
-The above information is widely known and we are not providing medical advice.
+Please note, we are not providing medical advice.
 You must consult your doctor for more information before taking any action.